 it('tests the button props', () => {

-expect(screen.getByRole('button', {name: 'poopy'})).toBeInTheDocument()
+expect(screen.getByRole('button', {name: 'Click to disable'})).toBeInTheDocument()

 })

-Rewind: Set up our Jest Unit test
+Set up our Jest Unit test For Stat

-Import modules into the Unit test
+Import State Modules into the Jest useState Unit test

 import React, { useState as useStateMock } from 'react';